 Now you’re ready for your new home!

 Lastly, good luck with your move!
 We hope you enjoy your new home and the vibrant community spirit of the village.
-If you have any questions, please do not hesitate to contact your Village Coordinator.
+If you have any questions, please do not hesitate to contact your Manager.